 What Happens to an Offshore Trust After Death

 An offshore trust does not terminate when the settlor dies.
 The trust deed governs what happens next, and most Cook Islands trust deeds are drafted to continue for one or more generations of successor beneficiaries.
 The trustee keeps administering the assets under the same foreign law protections that applied during the settlor’s lifetime.
-No probate proceeding is required.
-No U.S. court gains authority over the trust assets.
+No probate proceeding is required, and no U.S. court gains authority over the trust assets.

-What does change is the trust’s tax treatment and IRS reporting structure.
-During the settlor’s life, most offshore asset protection trusts are treated as grantor trusts, meaning the settlor reports all trust income on a personal return.
-At death, the trust either becomes a non-grantor foreign trust or terminates and distributes.
-That transition has significant consequences for the successor beneficiaries.
+What changes at death is the trust’s tax classification and IRS reporting structure.
+During the settlor’s life, most offshore asset protection trusts are treated as grantor trusts—the settlor reports all trust income on a personal return.
+At death, the trust either becomes a non-grantor foreign trust or terminates and distributes, and that transition reshapes the tax obligations for everyone involved.

 Speak With a Cook Islands Trust Attorney